JGitHub25/HTML-CSS-starter-templates/README.md

 #### Main color combinations

-In the ESSENTIAL variables there are 2 combinations of light/dark background/text to easily use along the project:
+In the ESSENTIAL variables there are 2 combinations of light/dark background/text colors to easily use contrasting sections along the project:

 ```css
 --background-color-light: var(--grey-50);